Rate my experience

 Regardless of whether you are employed, self-employed, or not working at all, you can make a top-up contribution to your super from your personal savings or after you get paid.
 These contributions can be made directly into your super account in addition to the super contributions being made by your employer.

-Anyone under 75 can make a personal contribution to their super.
+Generally anyone under 75 can make a personal contribution to their super.
 However, if you’re aged 67-74 you will need to satisfy a work test if you want to claim a tax deduction for your personal contribution.

 To claim a tax deduction, you will need to notify your super fund by completing a notice of intent to claim or vary a tax deduction.
 Generally, this form must be acknowledged by your fund before you lodge your tax return for the year.